Page updated 30 August 2025

 The Lord’s Prayer

 Christian communities use various translations of the Lord’s Prayer.
 We use the contemporary English version below.
-When you pray with us feel welcome to use the version most familiar to you.
+When you pray with us feel welcome to use whatever version of the Lord’s Prayer is most familiar to you.

 Our Father in heaven, holy is your name